The Other Gender Gap That’s Costing Women Money (And How to Close It)

 - Keep being a boss.
 Don’t sell yourself short at the workplace, in your relationships, and as the manager of your money.
 You know what you want, so go get it.

 Remember: you don’t need to know everything about investing to have a smart financial planning strategy.
 I meet so many women who think they need to take a night class or read a 500-page book before they even start to invest.
 The truth is, we could all use more financial education, but guys tend to go ahead and invest anyway, while women put it off until they feel like they’ve mastered it completely.
 But it’s not as complex as we make it out to be.
+There are even options to invest in other women.

 Just as we’re starting to ask for promotions and demand that raise, so too do we need to make investing a priority, too.
 “Future You” will thank you for it, and probably pour you a mai tai to celebrate.